 An activity map is a dynamic visual representation of the L4-L7 protocol activity between devices in your network.
-With activity maps, you can view real-time information about which devices and services are talking to each other across your network.
+You can see a 2D or 3D layout of device connections in real-time to learn about the traffic flow and relationships between devices.

-Activity maps can help you with the following scenarios:
+Activity maps can help you with the following use cases:

 - Complete a data center or cloud migration